iobroker-community-adapters/ioBroker.device-watcher/README.md

 ### **WORK IN PROGRESS**

 -   (ciddi89) make onStateChanges only, when device adapter is alive
--   (ciddi89) Homeconnect Adapter added
+-   (ciddi89) Homeconnect ans Smartgarden Adapter added

 ### 2.3.1 (2023-01-05)